 Pocket K No. 18: Ethics and Agricultural Biotechnology

 Through the advancement of technology, scientists have been able to develop more precise and powerful tools to produce crops and animals with selected traits that aim to benefit farmers and consumers.
-While merely a scientific tool, biotechnology has instigated worldwide debate and confusion as a result of mixed messages from various people - be they scientists, academics, activists, industry, religious representatives or consumer bodies.
-The worldwide debate on the pros and cons of biotechnology has been likened to a battleground and a prominent place for virtually every ethical concern.
+Similar to other emerging technologies, biotechnology has instigated worldwide debate and confusion as a result of mixed messages from various people - be they scientists, academics, critics, industry, religious representatives or consumer bodies.
+The worldwide debate on the pros and cons of biotechnology have been likened to a battleground and a prominent place for virtually every ethical concern.
 It has stirred conflicting ideas and opinions and has polarized sectors not only among stakeholders but even between countries.

 In 2000, the Council of Europe Parliamentary Assembly recommended that it was increasingly important to include ethical considerations centered on humankind, society and the environment in deliberations regarding developments and applications in biotechnology, life sciences, and technology.
 A year later, the United Kingdom’s Royal Society Report asserted that “public debate about genetically modified food must take account of wider issues than the science alone” (Kinderlerer and Adcock, 2003).

 In general, ‘ethics’ is defined as the ideals, values or standards that people use to determine whether their actions are good or bad.
 It is what society uses to judge whether an issue or thing is acceptable and justifiable and determines responsibility and justice (Thompson, 2001).
-It answers the question “Is an action right or wrong?”
+Ethics provide guidelines that help one decide what is the right thing to do.

 On one hand, ethics is a set of universal norms that are documented through legal or professional codes of practice, religious texts, literature and philosophy.
 On the other hand, ethics are values defined by a person or groups that are personal, introspective, and hence, difficult to manage for public discussion (Thompson, 2001).
-Given the range of cultural diversity, it is expected that people would react in different ways to certain issues and concerns.
+Discussion within the agricultural realm is necessary to determine what is right and wrong, what moral standard is or should be used, and why it is the proper one to justify singular or collective acts.

 CAST (2005) notes that ultimately the goal of agricultural ethics is to “discover or develop clear, noncontradictory, comprehensive, and universal standards for judging right and wrong actions and policies.”